sdss/apogee_drp/docs/qa.rst

 MJD and Fields Lists
 --------

-Good starting points are either the
+One good starting points is the
 `MJD view <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/qa/mjd.html>`_
-page or the `Fields view <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/qa/fields.html>`_.
-Each row of the MJD view table pertains to a particular night of observing, providing links to the on-site observers' logs, a list of the APOGEE exposures, the raw data directory, a nightly Q/A page giving information about the observations and data reduction, a Q/A page for each observation, and links to allVisit and allStar summary files specific to the MJD in question.
+page.
+Each row of the table pertains to a particular night of observing, providing links to the on-site observers' logs, a list of the APOGEE exposures, the raw data directory, a nightly Q/A page giving information about the observations and data reduction, a Q/A page for each observation, and links to allVisit and allStar summary files specific to the night in question.
 Links to instrument monitoring plots and full-survey allVisit and allStar files are provided at the top of the page.

+Another good starting point is the `Fields view <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/qa/fields.html>`_ page.
-Each row of the Fields view table pertains to an observation (normally multiple exosures, combined) of a particular field center.
-The columns of the table provide information about the field, the observation of it, and the achieved S/N.
+Each row of table pertains to an observation (normally multiple exosures, combined) of a particular field center.
+The columns of the table provide information about the field, the observation of it, and the achieved S/N. Plots of all of the field centers observed to date are provided at the top of the page (Note: these plots is probably not being updated properly!) along with links to instrument monitoring plots and full-survey allVisit and allStar files.

 Visit level
 -----------